Cooling mechanical motion with polaritons

-Lastly, we discuss how to generalize the protocol to the cooling of MMMs with $N\,{>}\,2$.
-For simultaneous cooling of three mechanical modes, three polariton modes are employed, which resonantly enhance the corresponding three anti-Stokes scatterings (Fig.~\ref{fig3}(a)).
+For the cooling of multiple mechanical modes, e.g., three mechanical modes, three polariton modes should be employed, which resonantly enhance the corresponding three anti-Stokes scatterings (Fig.~\ref{fig3}(a)).
 Three magnon polaritons can be achieved by strongly coupling the microwave cavity to two magnonic modes of a YIG sphere, e.g., the Kittel and a high-order magnetostatic (HMS) mode~\cite{Wu22} (Fig.~\ref{fig3}(b)).
 More polaritons can be realized by coupling to more HMS modes, which can be used to cool a series of vibrational modes.
 The protocol can also be applied to exciton-PM systems~\cite{Santos23,Kyriienko14,Bloch22,Sesin23} (Fig.~\ref{fig3}(c)), where an optical cavity mode strongly couples to two exciton modes, e.g., heavy- (HH) and light-hole (LH) excitons, in a semiconductor microcavity, leading to three exciton polaritons, i.e., lower (LP), middle (MP), and upper (UP) polaritons~\cite{Sesin23}.
 They can be exploited to cool three highly monochromatic phonon modes in the GHz range~\cite{Fainstein13} using the protocol depicted in Fig.~\ref{fig3}(a).
 In this system, the polariton frequency is also tunable as the semiconductor microcavity features a thickness taper that enables the variation of the cavity frequency~\cite{Weisbuch}, and the exciton-photon coupling strength can be adjusted by changing the position of the quantum well (QW) within the cavity.
 Our protocol can potentially be applied to other developing PM systems, e.g., the plasmon-PM system realized by coupling plasmons to an optomechancial microcavity.
-It is general in the sense that the polaromechanical coupling can be achieved in various systems via, e.g., the magnon-~\cite{Zuo24} and exciton-phonon~\cite{Li24} interactions.
-The potentially very small polariton linewidth~\cite{Shen23} puts the PM cooling well within the resolved sideband regime, which however remains challenging for many optomechanical configurations~\cite{asp14}.
+It is general in the sense that the PM coupling can be achieved in various systems via, e.g., the magnon-~\cite{Zuo24} and exciton-phonon~\cite{Li24} interactions.